-Less than one percent of patients having total joint surgery will have an infection, and extensive precautions are taken before, during and after surgery to prevent this.
+Less than one percent of patients having total joint surgery will have an infection.
+Extensive precautions are taken before, during and after surgery to prevent this.
 All total joint patients are placed on antibiotic therapy during their surgery and post-operatively.
-The antibiotics are administered intravenously and are used as a preventive measure.
+The antibiotics are administered intravenously (IV) and are used as a preventive measure.

 On occasion, infection may occur as late as three to four years or more after the surgery itself.
-Joint infections occurring after six months are felt to be secondary to (resulting from) an infection occurring elsewhere in the body.
+Joint infections occurring after six months are felt to be secondary to (or resulting from) an infection occurring elsewhere in the body.
 Urinary tract infections are the primary cause.
 Infections should, therefore, be treated quite aggressively in an attempt to avoid the rare but always serious consequences of secondary total joint infections.
+Viral infections (like the flu) do not infect the joint.

-After surgery you may need to take antibiotics before having certain medical and dental procedures done, including teeth cleaning, oral surgery, endoscopic procedures (bladder or colon).
-It will be important for you to tell your dentist or doctor that you have a total hip replacement.
+After surgery you may need to take antibiotics before having certain medical and dental procedures done, including teeth cleaning, oral surgery and endoscopic procedures (bladder or colon).
+It will be important for you to tell your dentist or doctor that you have a total knee replacement.
 This precaution is necessary to prevent infecting your new joint.